-ArrowMark Financial continued its solid progress in 2022.
+ArrowMark Financial continued its solid progress in 2023.
 The Fund was able to take advantage of its liquidity, available through its credit line, to invest assets at what we view as attractive prices throughout the year.

-For 2023, ArrowMark Financial believes the continued rising interest rate environment, the volatility of the markets and an uneven economic outlook will continue to influence market conditions.
 We believe the strength of the management team and the Fund's ability to nimbly respond to market opportunities will position the Fund for growth, as well as offer an attractive yield and risk-adjusted returns.